QupZilla/qupzilla-plugins/plugins/CopyTitle/README.md

 Copy title extension for QupZilla
 -------------------------------------------------
-A extension, that will copy the window title into the clipboard.
+An extension, that will copy the window title into the clipboard.

 ![context](http://i.imgur.com/3ewZIZU.png)